Reports of Phoenicia's stops en route

 Home

-© Copyright, All rights reserved by original referenced materials and the author: http://phoenicia.org © Phoenician Canaanite Encyclopedia -- © Phoenician Encyclopedia -- © Punic Encyclopedia -- © Canaanite Encyclopedia -- © Encyclopedia Phoeniciana, Encyclopedia Punica, Encyclopedia Canaanitica.
+© Copyright, All rights reserved by holders of original referenced materials and compiler on all pages linked to this site of: https://phoenicia.org © Phoenician Canaanite Encyclopedia -- © Phoenician Encyclopedia -- © Punic Encyclopedia -- © Canaanite Encyclopedia -- © Encyclopedia Phoeniciana, Encyclopedia Punica, Encyclopedia Canaanitica.

-Trade MarkThe material in this website was researched, compiled, & designed by Salim George Khalaf, site owner, author & editor.
+The material in this website was researched, compiled, & designed by Salim George Khalaf as owner, author & editor.

-© Copyright, Declared and implied copyright laws must be observed always for text or graphics in compliance with international and domestic laws.
+Declared and implied copyright laws must be observed at all time for all text or graphics in compliance with international and domestic legislation.

-Salim George Khalaf, Byzantine Phoenician Descendent
+Contact: Salim George Khalaf, Byzantine Phoenician Descendent

 Salim is from Shalim, Phoenician god of dusk, whose place was Urushalim/Jerusalem